cchdo/cruise_report_2022_p02e/bottle_nuts.rst

 Analytical Problems
 -------------------
 Occasional excess carryover on phosphate channel was resolved with a series of cleaning procedures and monitored throughout cruise.
 A contamination issue created problems for silicate measurement from a few individual sample tubes beginning at station 132.
-The contaminant (suspect winch wire grease) eventually spread to other sample tubes and affected about 15 individual silicate measurments between station 132-153.
+The contaminant (suspect winch wire grease) eventually spread to other sample tubes and affected about 15 individual silicate measurements between station 132-153.
 Once tubes were replaced at station 154, the issue was resolved.
-The values of the reference material and the were used to monitor data quality.
-Adjustments based on the values obtained for the references material were made as necessary.
+The values of the reference material and were used to monitor data quality.
+Adjustments based on the values obtained for the reference material were made as necessary.
-The adjusted data for affected stations was compared to adjacent stations and historical data during the final QC checks.
+Final QC checks were not completed until after the cruise.
+Comparison of data from adjacent stations and to historical data revealed that phosphate data for stations 12-147 was bad due to a bad reagent preparation.

 ..
 [Armstrong1967] Armstrong, F.A.J., Stearns, C.A., and Strickland, J.D.H., "The measurement of upwelling and subsequent biological processes by means of the Technicon Autoanalyzer and associated equipment," Deep-Sea Research, 14, pp.381-389 (1967).